 PalmSHIELD | 150 MPH Wind-Compliant Screening

 Throughout history, every major U.S. storm has left rooftop mounted screens severely damaged or completely torn off (in addition to exposing, damaging, or decimating mechanical equipment).
 The same applies to ground-level installations: if architectural screens cannot tolerate high winds, neither can the HVACs, generators, transformers, etc. they protect.
 Inclement weather is something we all must plan for—be it thunderstorms, high wind, etc. As it happens, the architectural community has thought ahead and started categorizing entire sites (including site amenities) as projects that must comply with ASCE (American Society of Civil Engineers) safety requirements.
 After all, total safety means assurance that non-habitable structures don’t endanger personnel or nearby structures.
-For this reason, architectural screening must meet—if not exceed—ASCE standards, including standards regarding wind loads.
+For this reason, architectural screen fencing and wall must meet—if not exceed—ASCE standards, including standards regarding wind loads.

 What questions must screening contractors ask when designing for wind loads?

-• How can I determine the ASCE wind speed requirement for my project?
+- How can I determine the ASCE wind speed requirement for my project?
 Fortunately, the ASCE has defined standards for building and structural wind loads.
 Also, the ASCE’s wind speed maps help designers select proper wind speed delineation zones.
 Some states like Florida provide a listing of wind speed maps by county.
 For additional requirements regarding your individual project, contact your local building official.

-• What is the difference between wind speed and wind pressure?
+- What is the difference between wind speed and wind pressure?
 Wind speed is the velocity of air movement, measured in miles per hour (mph).
 Wind pressure is the wind force exerted upon a structure and is measured in pounds per square foot (psf).
 Please note that wind speed does not determine wind pressure.
 In point of fact, wind speed’s merely a variable used to calculate wind pressure.

-• What are exposure categories?
+- What are exposure categories?
 An exposure category (B, C, or D) is a condition used to calculate wind pressures for a structure or building.
 Read on to learn about the three categories and what each of them signifies.

 What do the three exposure categories represent?